-If you can imagine it, we can provide it.
+If you can imagine it, we can plan and provide it.

-* Capacity to produce custom furniture, flooring, carpeting, wall covering, lighting, and accessories
+* Designs for custom furniture, flooring, carpeting, wall covering, lighting, and accessories

 * Custom millwork designs

-*Have strong relationships with industry leaders and manufactures
+*Have strong relationships with interior design industry leaders and manufactures

 *Utilize current software with 3d capabilities